-- A. NEA supports full-day-as opposed to half-day-kindergarten and prekindergarten.3 There is ample evidence to demonstrate that the subsequent academic performance of children who attend full-day kindergarten and prekindergarten is better than that of similar children who attend half-day programs, and that they also make significantly greater progress in learning social skills.
+A. NEA supports full-day-as opposed to half-day-kindergarten and prekindergarten.3 There is ample evidence to demonstrate that the subsequent academic performance of children who attend full-day kindergarten and prekindergarten is better than that of similar children who attend half-day programs, and that they also make significantly greater progress in learning social skills.
 This is true not just for children from low-income families, but for all children.
-Nor is it the mere increase in hours that leads to these positive effects, but rather what children experience during the day. - B. The curriculum and pedagogy in kindergarten and prekindergarten should foster all areas of a child's development-thinking, problem solving, and the development of social and physical skills, as well as basic academic skills.
-Toward this end, the curriculum and pedagogy should incorporate components of both the "child-centered" and "didactic" approaches.
-In an effort to avoid "curriculum shovedown" in kindergarten-i.e., an attempt to push expectations from the primary grades down into kindergarten-academic skills should be properly integrated into the overall kindergarten curriculum, and taught in a manner that is developmentally appropriate for the children involved.
-The curriculum and pedagogy for prekindergarten should not be identical to that in kindergarten, but should reflect the fact that there are developmental differences between three- and four-year-old children and five-year-old children that may tip the balance in prekindergarten even further away from didactic academic instruction. - C. NEA's basic position with regard to size is set forth in Resolution B-12.
-After opining "that excellence in the classroom can best be attained by small class size," the Resolution states that "[c]lass size maximums must be based on the type of students, grade level, subject area content, and physical facilities."
-Consistent with this statement, NEA does not recommend any specific number as the optimum size for kindergarten and prekindergarten.
-The reference in Resolution B-12 to "optimal class sizes" is intended to apply to classes at all educational levels, and is not tailored to kindergarten and prekindergarten.
-As regards kindergarten and prekindergarten, it is relevant to note the research consensus that, in order to achieve the greatest academic gains, children should be taught in small classes at the earliest possible point in their school careers. - D. Resolution F-28 provides that all "classroom teachers should be provided with support staff to assist in the educational process."
-When dealing with kindergarten and prekindergarten children-who because of their age require assistance in performing various life skills, pose unique health and safety concerns, etc.-the primary need is for additional adult supervision in the classroom.
-Accordingly, kindergarten and prekindergarten teachers should have the assistance of a full-time classroom aide.
-The purpose of this classroom aide should be to assist the classroom teacher-and, as indicated in Resolution F-28, NEA "believes that the employment of education support professionals should not be a rationale for increasing class size."
+Nor is it the mere increase in hours that leads to these positive effects, but rather what children experience during the day.

+8 B. The curriculum and pedagogy in kindergarten and prekindergarten should foster all areas of a 9 child's development-(i.e., cognitive, social/emotional, linguistic, approaches to learning, and physical skills).
+Toward this end, the curriculum and pedagogy should incorporate components 10 of both the "child-centered" and "didactic" approaches.
+In an effort to avoid "curriculum 11 12 shovedown" in kindergarten-i.e., an attempt to push expectations from the primary grades 13 down into kindergarten-academic skills should be properly integrated into the overall kindergarten curriculum, and taught in a manner that is developmentally appropriate for the 14 15 children involved.
+The curriculum and pedagogy for prekindergarten should not be identical to that in kindergarten, but should reflect the developmental differences between three- and four-16 year-old children and five-year old children that may tip the balance in prekindergarten even 17 18 further away from didactic academic instruction.
+NEA's basic position with regard to size is set 19 forth in Resolution B-12.
+After opining "that excellence in the classroom can best be attained 20 by small class size," the Resolution states that "[c]lass size maximums must be based on the 21 type of students, grade level, subject area content, and physical facilities."
+Consistent with this 22 statement, NEA does not recommend any specific number as the optimum size for kindergarten 23 and prekindergarten.
+The reference in Resolution B-12 to "optimal class sizes" is intended to 24 apply to classes at all educational levels, and is not tailored to kindergarten and prekindergarten.
+As regards kindergarten and prekindergarten, it is relevant to note the research consensus that, 25 26 in order to achieve the greatest academic gains, children should be taught in small classes at the 27 earliest possible point in their school careers.

+28 C. Resolution F-28 provides that all "classroom teachers should be provided with support staff 29 to assist in the educational process."
+When dealing with kindergarten and prekindergarten children-who because of their age require assistance in performing various life skills, pose 30 unique health and safety concerns, etc.-the primary need is for additional adult supervision 31 in the classroom.
+Accordingly, kindergarten and prekindergarten teachers should have the 32 33 assistance of a full-time classroom aide.
+The purpose of this classroom aide should be to assist the classroom teacher-and, as indicated in Resolution F-28, NEA "believes that the employment 34 35 of education support professionals should not be a rationale for increasing class size."